Skip to content

 Cetacean Knowledge

 Cetacean civilization is over 100,000 years old.
 The Tiamat destruction was millions of years ago — far beyond even cetacean memory.
-However:
+However, the cetaceans are not as blind to the deep past as humans assume.

 Their Silences